 Being pulled over on suspicion of driving under the influence can be a very overwhelming experience.
 Drivers may be faced with aggressive law enforcement tactics, including demands to consent to field sobriety or Breathalyzer tests.
-If you were recently pulled over because of a suspected DUI or have been charged with this offense, Reddin & Singer can help you evaluate what happened and advise you on your options.
-As a widely recognized and experienced criminal defense lawyer, William J. Reddin has been advocating for the rights of Milwaukee drivers for over 30 years.Understanding Your Options under Wisconsin OWI Laws
+If you were recently pulled over because of a suspected DUI or have been charged with this offense, a criminal defense lawyer at Reddin & Singer can help you evaluate what happened and advise you on your options.
+We have been advocating for the rights of Milwaukee drivers for over 30 years.Understanding Your Options under Wisconsin OWI Laws

 In Wisconsin, a DUI is referred to as an OWI, which stands for operating a vehicle while intoxicated.
 Although the terminology is different, the crime is the same: getting behind the wheel while under the influence of drugs or alcohol.
 In order to be charged with an OWI, a driver must have a blood alcohol content (BAC) of .08 percent or higher.
 However, if you are driving a commercial vehicle, this limit is lowered to .04 percent.
 Wisconsin laws are even stricter for drivers under the age of 21.
 They are required to have “absolute sobriety,” and the law imposes a zero tolerance policy.
 This means that a younger driver can be charged with an OWI if any amount of alcohol is in his or her system when stopped by the police.